acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   ..

-  * if you see "usermod: group 'docker' does not exist", install docker (e.g. using setup-docker.sh in the system-integration/tools folder) and run the command above again.
+  * if you see "usermod: group 'docker' does not exist", install docker (e.g. using setup_docker.sh in the system-integration/tools folder) and run the command above again.
 Once you do not see the message above, logout and re-login.

 * execute the following command to install/configure prerequisites, including